How do you know if and when you are ready for commercial photography?

 After you’ve been doing commercial work for a little while, and start receiving inquiries from new clients, the type and quality of the inquiries will be a good barometer for the quality of your work.

-There are other questions you should ask yourself to determine whether you are ready to work with commercial clients.
+There are some questions you should ask yourself to determine whether you are ready to work with commercial clients.

 - Are my client processes dialed in?

 - Are my editing skills solid?
-(This means you can select the best images while post-processing, and know which ones your client is unlikely to use for their needs.)
+(This means you can select the best images while post-processing, and know which ones your client is likely or unlikely to use for their needs.)

-- Am I an outstanding retoucher or do I have a retoucher I can work with who is?
+- Am I a skilled retoucher or do I have a retoucher I can work with who is?

 - Do I have a way to deliver files to a client that is easy and hassle-free for them?